 (Hey, look!
 I found a quarter!
 Oh.
 Just a nickel.
 Forget it.)

-On the other hand, long-time GWS readers know how I feel about the over-indulgence of America’s youth.
+Plus, long-time GWS readers know how I feel about the over-indulgence of America’s youth.
 In terms of rotting our country’s culture, it’s right up there with VH1’s reality show line-up and that damn rock music the kids are listening to.

 From Rick’s wife and bakery-partner Sasha: